American Queen Steamboat Mississippi Cruise

 I took the fascinating and comprehensive tour of the Civil War Battlefield at Vicksburg that had two guides, including one from the Vicksburg National Military Park, who was the best guide I’ve had in years.

 This itinerary began in Memphis, with a complimentary night at the downtown Marriott Hotel, and there we bought the “Graceland” tour.

 The boat continued to Helena, AR, for the first of the Antebellum Homes, then to Vicksburg, MS, to Natchez, MS, for more beautiful Homes and Gardens, then to St. Francisville, LA, for its tiny historic district, on to Baton Rouge, LA, the Capital of Louisiana, to Houmas House, an important special stop for just one Antebellum Home (but the finest of them all!).

 The last stop on the voyage was, of course, my favorite, New Orleans.
 This same one week itinerary also operates in reverse.
 Note: There are NO motion problems to worry about on a “River Boat”.

 Recommendations: We went in March, which was just a little too early for the flowers and foliage to be evident.
 So we’d recommend either April/May in the Spring or October/November in the Fall, otherwise the heat and humidity to deal with would be considerable.
 Because of this, the boat cruises north in the summer to the Upper Mississippi and Ohio Rivers… and the homes of Mark Twain and Tom Sawyer!

-For more information and travel assistance, you can reach me through my page at Gary Francesconi.
+For more information and travel assistance about river cruises on the Mississippi, you can reach me Gary Francesconi.